Aneela Cox, MD

 Now Accepting New Patients at Integrative Family Medicine

 Integrative Family Medicine has a commitment to providing the highest level of integrative primary care with an emphasis on the relationship between doctor and patient.
 We are pleased to welcome to the practice Aneela Cox, MD.
-Aneela completed her Integrative Medicine Fellowship under the direction of Dr. Andrew Weil at the University of Arizona.
+Aneela completed her Integrative Medicine Fellowship with the Andrew Weil Center for Integrative Medicine.
 Aneela provides an integrative approach to full spectrum primary care including pediatrics, women’s health, and men’s health.
 With a focus on being in a collaborative relationship with her patients, Aneela fully embodies the mission of Integrative Family Medicine.

 “I was attracted to Integrative Family Medicine’s focus on preventative medicine and how it aligns with my personal values.
 I genuinely want to take care of my patients from every angle, including nutrition, mind body, movement based therapies as well as conventional medicine”-Aneela Cox, MD

 Aneela’s Personal Philosophy